KyryloYefremov/My-naoqi-project/README.md

 After successfully installing and launching NAOqi3, you can remove all `examples\` folders (both in `server\` and `client\`) or leave it for inspiration.
 All files you actually require are: `client\naoqi_client.py`, `client\fetch_naoqi_constants.py`, `client\config.py` (to have NAO configs stored), `client\naoqi3.py`, `server\naoqi_server.py`, `server\proxy_service.py`.

 ## FAQ
+**_I have already installed Python 3.9, will NAOqi3 work with this version?_** <br>
+Yes, the NAOqi3 will work on any Python 3 version, but if you want to use existing examples from this repository (for example `final-program\`), consider using the same Python version (3.11.0) that was used for developing this program.